RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 We note that we do not include any estimates of vehicle idling, which is particularly important for local exposures near warehouses.
 Thus, these estimates are likely underestimates of total emissions in close proximity to warehouses.

-Default Diesel PM (exhaust), NO<sub>x</sub>, and CO<sub>2</sub> emissions are based on year 2022 EMFAC2021 (version 1.0.2) annual emission factors for the 2022 Heavy-duty fleet year for South Coast AQMD region.
+Default Diesel PM (exhaust), NO<sub>x</sub>, and CO<sub>2</sub> emissions are based on year 2022 EMFAC2021 (version 1.0.2) annual emission factors for heavy-duty trucks (GVWR > 8,500 lbs) for the 2022 fleet year for South Coast AQMD region.
 Diesel PM<sub>2.5</sub> emissions are \~0.0000364 pounds per mile.
 NO<sub>x</sub> emissions are \~0.0041 pounds per mile.
 CO<sub>2</sub> emissions are \~2.44 pounds per mile.
 Vehicle trips were multiplied by a default truck trip distance of 38 miles.
 The trip distance is based on average truck trip distances for 2021 for San Bernardino from [Streetlight Data](https://www.streetlightdata.com) as provided by San Bernardino County Transportation Authority.

 The final code for calculating the selected warehouses square footage, truck trips, and pollutant emissions is reproduced exactly below.